 How Do You Brush Your Dog’s Teeth?

-Luckily, there are lots of options when it comes to choosing the right tools for brushing your dog’s teeth.
-So, it’s worth considering your dog and what suits them best.
-For instance, some dogs might allow you to put your fingers in their mouth but are wary when you’re holding a toothbrush.
+Luckily, there are many options for choosing the right tools for brushing your dog’s teeth.
+Some dogs might allow you to put your fingers in their mouth but are wary when you’re holding a toothbrush.
 In this case, you could try a finger brush, which fits on your finger like a thimble.
-There are also a lot of dog-safe toothpaste options, including this option that comes with a fingerbrush and toothbrush, so you should be able to find a favorite whether your dog loves beef, chicken, or fish.

 Choose A Location

-If you anticipate that your mischievous mutt might be a bit of a wriggler, choose your location wisely.
+Choose your location wisely if you anticipate your mischievous mutt might be a bit of a wriggler.
 A quiet corner with no opportunities for quick escape is best.
 You might also want to choose somewhere with wipeable surfaces if you don’t want to clean up turkey toothpaste squashed into the carpet or curtains.

 Ask For Help